tagundo/elichika/README.md

     - `free` is the free settings.
 Generally, resources can only go up and not down.
     - Keep in mind that some resources/systems are not controlled by these settings, but they are pretty minor.
     - And this doesn't apply to the accessories (but apply to the accessory items).

+- Lesson drop type:

+    - `fixed` is use skill id on insightskill.json
+    - `gacha` is like common gacha works.
+    - `random` (PLACEHOLDER) is give 12 randomize insight skill.

 - Default item count: